AdobeDocs/pass.en/help/authentication/tve-dashboard-review-push-changes.md

 1. Hover on the change you want to review.

-1. Select **View** to review the previous and new values associated with a congifuration change.
+1. Select **View** to review the previous and new values associated with a configuration change.

    ![View configuration changes](assets/view-configuration-changes.png)